 The proposed severance would facilitate the construction of one new single detached dwelling fronting onto a designated Collector road.
-The neighbourhood character is one of predominantly ground-oriented residences (i.e. single detached) on large lots with a mixture of 1 & 2-storey houses and limited neighbourhood commercial uses.
+The neighbourhood character is one of predominantly ground-oriented residences (i.e. single detached and townhouse residential) on large lots with a mixture of 1 & 2-storey built form.
 The proposed lot is comparable in geometry, land use and orientation with the neighbourhood.